slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On speed and direction

 <!--
+> *"Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success."*
 - Most successful people I’ve met are not that smart.
 They just move fast, take risks and work a lot.
 -->

 > *"Speed is useful only if you are running in the right direction."
 -- Joel Barker [1945]*

 Direction is more important than velocity.
-Even if we can’t choose the starting point, often, we can choose the direction.
+Even if we can’t choose the starting point, often we can choose the direction.

 When possible, position yourself for victory by bringing the target closer.
 Location is better than space amount so trade space for time.

-> *"Moving in a direction opposite to what we are doing right now where we are not successful will guarantee success."*

-Only fools rush into a situation.
-By committing too quickly you lose your maneuverability.

 > *"Choose the neighbour before choosing the house."
 -- vox populi*